-- 1. Debt / Equity Ratio = Total Debt / Net Worth - 2.
-Net Worth is calculated as defined in sector 2(57) of Companies Act, 2013 - 3.
-Total debts to total assets = Total Debt / Total Assets - 4.
-Operating Margin = Net Operating Profit Before Tax / Total Revenue from Operations - 5.
-Net Profit Margin = Net Profit after Tax / Total Income - 51.
-During the period ended 30 June 2025 it is observed that one of the borrowers of the Company: M/s Hetero Renewable Energy Pvt Ltd (Hetero) has submitted falsified documents related to off taker agreement in the name of BPCL to secure project financing from IREDA which were enquired and have been confirmed by BPCL.
+Debt / Equity Ratio = Total Debt / Net Worth 1.
+2.

+Net Worth is calculated as defined in sector 2(57) of Companies Act, 2013

+Total debts to total assets = Total Debt / Total Assets Operating Margin = Net Operating Profit Before Tax / Total Revenue from Operations 4.
+Net Profit Margin = Net Profit after Tax / Total Income 5.

+- 6. CRAR = Adjusted Net worth / Risk weighted assets, calculated as per applicable RBI guidelines. - As of 30 June 2024, the reported CRAR of the Company was 19.52%, comprising Tier I Capital of 17.75% and Tier II Capital of 1.77%.
+This calculation was based on a 50% risk weight assigned to commissioned renewable energy infrastructure project assets financed by the Company that had reached their commercial operations date (COD) and had been operational for over a year.
+However, effective 31 March 2025, the company has applied a 100% risk weight to these assets.
+Accordingly, CRAR of corresponding period as at 30 June 2024 has been restated. - 7.
+Gross Non-Performing Assets Ratio = Gross Non-Performing Assets / Gross Loan Assets - 8.
+Net Non-Performing Assets Ratio = Net Non-Performing Assets / Net Loan Assets - 51.
+During the period ended 30 June 2025 it is observed that one of the borrowers of the Company : M/s Hetero Renewable Energy Pvt Ltd (Hetero) has submitted falsified documents related to off taker agreement in the name of BPCL to secure project financing from IREDA which were enquired and have been confirmed by BPCL.
 M/s Hetero Renewable Energy Pvt Ltd (Hetero) was sanctioned a loan of ₹ 10.40 crores of which an amount of ₹ 7.80 crores was disbursed by IREDA.
 Loan Outstanding as at 30 June 2025 amounts to ₹ 7.80 crores.

 Appropriate investigation has been carried out as per IREDA's Fraud Risk Management Policy (FRMP) and it was observed that fraud was committed by M/s Hetero Renewable Energy Pvt Ltd by submitting falsified documents to IREDA.
-Inline appropriate action is being taken as per the recommendation of the Committee of Executives (COE) of IREDA as per the above-mentioned policy.
+Inline appropriate action is being taken as per the recommendation of the Committee of Executives (COE) of IREDA as per the abovementioned policy.
 Further, the project of M/s Hetero Renewable Energy Pvt Ltd (Hetero) has also been downgraded to NPA and appropriate ECL provision in line with ECL methodology under Ind AS 109 has been made.
 Recovery actions have also been initiated against the company.